parasol-framework/parasol/readme.md

 make compile
 ```

-The build process will create a 'release' folder for your platform and this will contain all of the necessary binaries and configuration files for a standard release of the Parasol Framework.
+The build process will create a `release` folder for your platform and this will contain all of the necessary binaries and configuration files for a standard release of the Parasol Framework.
 Do not use the release folder for running your Parasol build.
 Doing so will result in changes to some release files, leading to a polluted build.
 Refer to section 3 for information on how to run your build from an installation folder.

 ### 2.1 Quick Build

-When working on modules in parasol-core, it is preferential to re-make the module and not build a release from scratch.
-To do this, 'cd' to the directory of the module and type 'make'.
+When working on modules in the core distribution, it is preferential to re-build that module only and not build a release from scratch.
+To do this, `cd` to the module folder and enter `make`.
 The resulting library or executable will be targeted to the release folder with no further action required on your part.

 ### 2.2 Debug Build

-Before resorting to a debug build, consider running parasol-cmd with the --debug option.
+Before resorting to a debug build, consider running `parasol-cmd` with the `--log-info` option.
 Doing so will print a wealth of information to stdout and this is often enough to resolve common problems quickly.

-Parasol supports the use of 'gdb' as a debugger.
+Parasol supports the use of `gdb` as a debugger.
 Making a debug build for the first time will require a full recompile.
 To enable debugging for your current session, execute the following:

 ```
 export DEBUG=1